hwp9000/Rotom/README.md

 ✅`-info @user` - View the information of a user. **Example:** `-info @HP`

-⚙️`-fetch` - Fetch the latests pokemon raid bosses and create their roles.  **Currently under dev.**
+🧪`-fetch` - Fetch the latests pokemon raid bosses and create their roles.  **Currently under dev.**

-⚙️/`-setup` - Setup command for servers.
+🧪`-setup` - Setup command for servers.

 ✅`-unhostlock @user` - unhostlock a user.

 ✅`-unlock @user` - unlock a user.

-⚙️`-unraid @user` - Remove the in-raid value from a user.
+🧪`-unraid @user` - Remove the in-raid value from a user.
 > Currently working on multiserver raid tracking.

-⚙️`-vip` - Purchase/Check Vip Status.
+🧪`-vip` - Purchase/Check Vip Status.

 ##